Draycia/Diana/README.md

 #### TODO
 - Attempt pure-lua http(s) connections and make this lib free of external dependencies.
 - Attempt to make this lib easily usable on Windows.
-- Store all endpoints in a table and export it out of the `Diana.lua` file.
 - Allow user to pass in table for query parameters and auto format them in `api-client.lua`
 - Endpoints that do not return traditional JSON (see: champion-mastery) should turn them into JSON with the status code.
 - Check status code of responses